sxnvmqe/sxnvmqe/README.md

 **👋 Hi, I’m SXNVMQE!** <br>
-..and I stream simultaneously on various platforms such as Kick, Twitch, Trovo, and YouTube with the username SXNVMQE but Kick will always be my home.
+..and I stream simultaneously on various platforms such as Kick, X, Twitch, Trovo, and YouTube with the username SXNVMQE but Kick will always be my home.

 #### **Socials:**
 - 🖤 [X (Twitter)](https://twitter.com/sxnvmqe/)